-Community serving commercial uses, which have traditionally been large-scale, non-residential uses, constitute an important part of Brampton's Neighbourhoods, such as shopping plazas and strip-malls, providing centres with a range of retailcommercial, service, business, recreational, social, educational, and government uses within easy walking distance for neighbourhoods.
+Community serving commercial uses, which have traditionally been large-scale, non-residential uses, constitute an important part of Brampton's Neighbourhoods, such as shopping plazas and malls, providing centres with a range of commercial, service, business, recreational, social, educational, and government uses within easy walking distance for neighbourhoods.
 Large-scale non-residential uses are best directed to arterial streets, not local streets within the interior of Neighbourhoods.
-Over time, existing large-scale non-residential uses will evolve to become mixed Mixed-use areas Areas along Boulevards and Corridors and within Mixed-Use Districts.
+Over time, existing large-scale non-residential uses will evolve to become Mixed-use Areas along Boulevards and Corridors.

-- 2.2.5.102 Secondary Plans The City will identifyencourage an appropriate locations distribution of commercial uses in accordance with the designations of this Plan and the Secondary Plans to effectively accommodate the total potential demand for large-scale non-residential uses. - 22.2.1032.2.7.56 retail goods and services to Brampton residents and those in outlying areas.
-Where a new large-scale non-residential use is proposed within the Neighbourhood designation, the following criteria will apply: - The use is of an appropriate form based on the surrounding context and suitable to be located in the Neighbourhood designation and does not otherwise belong within a Mixed-Use District Area or Mixed-Use Employment Area designation or along a Corridor.
-New large-scale non-residential uses will not be permitted within Centres and Primary Urban Boulevards unless they comply with the form policies of the overlay. - .bb.
-The lot is of sufficient size and configuration to accommodate the proposed development to help mitigate adverse impacts on adjacent uses. - -ec.
-The use is located on a street where frequent Local Transit service is provided -in accordance with Schedule 3B. - d.
-The site and proposed development are designed in accordance with new Neighbourhoods, Urban Design and other applicable policies of this Plan.
+- 2.2.7.56 The City will encourage an appropriate distribution of commercial uses in accordance with the designations of this Plan and the Secondary Plans to effectively accommodate the total potential demand for retail goods and services to Brampton residents and those in outlying areas.
+Where a new large-scale non-residential use is proposed within the Neighbourhood designation, the following criteria will apply: - a.
+The use is of an appropriate form based on the surrounding context and suitable to be located in the Neighbourhood designation and does not otherwise belong within a Mixed-Use Area or Mixed-Use Employment Area designation.
+New largescale non-residential uses will not be permitted within Centres and Boulevards unless they comply with the form policies of the overlay.

-- 2.2.7.57 New and existing large-scale community supportive commercial uses, such as power centres that have multiple big-box anchors supported by a number of smaller retailers, restaurants and other compatible uses or community shopping centers that have one big-box anchor supported by a number of smaller retailers, restaurants and other compatible uses will be permitted in locations determined in accordance with Table 5 and in accordance with the City-wide Urban Design Guidelines.
+- The lot is of sufficient size and configuration to accommodate the proposed development to help mitigate adverse impacts on adjacent uses. - c.
+The use is located on a street where frequent Local Transit service is provided in accordance with Schedule 3B. - d.
+The site and proposed development are designed in accordance with new Neighbourhoods, Urban Design and other applicable policies of this Plan. - 2.2.7.57 New and existing large-scale community supportive commercial uses, such as power centres that have multiple big-box anchors supported by a number of smaller retailers, restaurants and other compatible uses or community shopping centers that have one big-box anchor supported by a number of smaller retailers, restaurants and other compatible uses will be permitted in locations determined in accordance with Table 5 and in accordance with the City-wide Urban Design Guidelines.
 Large-scale community supportive commercial uses will be located strategically to serve the larger community.
-As these uses are anticipated to generate significant automobile trips, they will be directed to locations that are easily accessible and where they can help establish and enhance the context they are being planned. - 2.2.7.58 Large-scale Community Supportive Commercial uses will be planned to promote use of transit, and/or active transportation to and from the site as it will serve a larger geographic neighbourhood area. - 2.2.7.59 Drive-through facilities, and gas bars may be permitted in supportive commercial uses use where it can be clearly demonstrated that they will not detract from the vision and role of Neighbourhoods and the quality and character of the pedestrian-oriented street environment.
+As these uses are anticipated to generate significant automobile trips, they will be directed to locations that are easily accessible and where they can help establish and enhance the context they are being planned. - 2.2.7.58 Large-scale Community Supportive Commercial uses will be planned to promote use of transit, and/or active transportation to and from the site as it will serve a larger geographic neighbourhood area. - 2.2.7.59 Drive-through facilities, and gas bars may be permitted in Neighbourhoods in conjunction with a large-scale community supportive commercial uses use where it can be clearly demonstrated that they will not detract from the vision and role of Neighbourhoods and the quality and character of the pedestrian-oriented street environment.